gavioto/gwt-polymer/README.md

 A simple Maven + GWT application integrating with Polymer.

-Please run `bower install` in `src/main/webapp`  to get the polymer components
+Please run `bower install` in `src/main/webapp` to get the polymer components of the test App.